Note: this is content from ÜberConf 2011. Please find current event information on our home page.

 Andres Almiray

-Andres is a Java/Groovy developer and Java Champion, with more than 13 years of experience in software design and development.
-He has been involved in web and desktop application developments since the early days of Java.
-He has also been teacher of computer science courses in the most prestigious education institute in Mexico.
-His current interests include Groovy and Swing.
-He is a true believer of open source and has participated in popular projects like Groovy, Griffon, JMatter and DbUnit, as well as starting his own projects (Json-lib, EZMorph, GraphicsBuilder, JideBuilder).
-Founding member and current project lead of the Griffon framework.
-He blogs periodically at http://jroller.com/aalmiray.
-You can find him on twitter too as @aalmiray.
-He likes to spend time with his beloved wife, Ixchel, when not hacking around.
+Andres is a Java/Groovy developer and a Java Champion with more than 20 years of experience in software design and development.
+He has been involved in web and desktop application development since the early days of Java.
+Andres is a true believer in open source and has participated on popular projects like Groovy, Griffon, and DbUnit, as well as starting his own projects (Json-lib, EZMorph, GraphicsBuilder, JideBuilder).
+Founding member of the Griffon framework and Hackergarten community event. https://ch.linkedin.com/in/aalmiray

 Presentations